50 Ways Thanksgiving Foods Have Changed in the Last 50 Years

 Back in the day, bland was the name of the game.
 But globalization has meant global influence among seasonings and spices, so miso-rubbed turkey or harissa-spiked cranberry sauce could very well show up at your Thanksgiving this year.

 The tradition of the Thanksgiving day football game dates back to 1934, but only in the last 50 years has it become as integral to the holiday as turkey.
-That’s due in large part to the rise in TVs.
-In 1950, only 9% of American homes were outfitted with a TV; by 1964, that number was up to 92%.
+That's due in large part to the rise in TVs.
+In 1950, only 9 percent of American homes were outfitted with a TV, according to Buffalo History.
+But these days, you'd be hard-pressed to find many people who didn't have a TV (or a way to watch TV on their phones/computers).

 The first documented turkey trot supposedly took place in 1896 in Buffalo, NY, and it became an annual tradition in 1947.
 But it's only been in recent years that a charity run has been part of many family's Thanksgiving traditions.
 Between 2012 and 2015 alone the number of registered turkey trots increased by 400 percent.